gap-packages/RAMEGA/README.md

 The features of this package include

-         - random methods for froup algebras
+         - random methods for group algebras

 There is a manual in the sub-directory 'doc' written using the GAP package gapdoc which describes the available functions in detail.
 The pdf and html